Sid Haig: Personal life

+Haig was Roman Catholic.
 On November 2, 2007, Haig married Susan L. Oberg.

-Despite his prominence in horror films and portrayal of villainous characters, Haig was a devout Roman Catholic who was described by his peers as being a gentle soul.
+Despite his prominence in horror films and portrayal of villainous characters, Haig was described by his peers as being a gentle soul.

 Death

 In early September 2019, Haig was hospitalised after falling at his home in Thousand Oaks, California.
 While recovering, he contracted Aspergillus pneumonia after aspirating vomit in his sleep.
 He died on September 21, 2019, at the age of 80.